BastianBarthel/instagramFollowerBot/README.md

 # instagramFollowerBot
-A Python bot that logs into Instagram and follows all followers of a specific account.
+A Python script that logs into Instagram and follows all followers of a specific account.

 ### Constants
 - CHROME_DRIVER_PATH: Path to your Selenium Webdriver